Inca jay: Taxonomy

 Some ornithologists treat the green jay of North America and the Inca jay as conspecific and with C. yncas luxuosus as the green jay and C. yncas yncas as the Inca jay.
+A 2010 mitochondrial DNA study found that there were clear genetic differences that support them being separate species, although it indicated that further research was required to confirm the findings.

+The following cladogram (simplified from the 2010 mitochondrial DNA study) shows the relationship between species in the genus Cyanocorax.

 Description

 The Inca jay is 29.5–30.5 cm in length.
 The crown can appear mostly white, with blue limited to the frontal crest and nape.
 A black bib forms a broad band up to the sides of the head as well as a stripe through the eye line and one above it.
 The breast and underparts typically are bright yellow.

 The upper parts are rich green.
 The color of the iris is bright yellow.

 Voice

 As with most of the typical jays, this species has a very extensive voice repertoire.
 The bird's most common call makes a rassh-rassh-rassh sound, but many other unusual notes also occur.
 One of the most distinctive calls sounds like an alarm bell.